 For those looking to fulfill school community hours, please come to our Family Day held on one Sunday of the month (1 hour).
 We are unable to accommodate students looking for work experience and/or multiple hours as our volunteers are not available to supervise the fulfillment of those requirements.
 Please contact your local animal shelter's youth program director who can help you.

 No prior volunteer orientation or training is required to participate in Family Day.
-However, please note that we are a very small facility and cannot accomodate large groups so please RSVP.
+However, please note that we are a very small facility and cannot accommodate large groups so please RSVP.

 Please RSVP to firstname.lastname@example.org and bring a signed copy of this parental release form.